 Crieff Hills continues to be a place of refuge and renewal.

 We work hard to be good stewards of the land and buildings entrusted to us, and our staff are keeping everything clean and beautiful for you.

 We are making financial decisions that will ensure the future of our shared mission.

 The sudden lack of income was frightening when the pandemic began, but we moved quickly to prepare for what has proven to be a long-term closure.
 We were forced to say goodbye to some of our beloved staff and curtail almost all spending.
 Despite these measures, we are still in need of support for our ongoing fixed costs and your gifts would be gratefully received.
 See our Donate page (under Get Involved) for how to help.

 We have increased our sanitation practices.

 We are committed to enhancing safety measures based on the latest available information.
 This includes using cleaning products in accordance with health guidelines and posting hygiene instructions provided by our local health unit.
 Staff are provided with ample personal protective equipment (PPE) including masks and gloves.

 We are finding new ways to serve.

-Takeout dinners are offered each weekend, and picnic lunches are available on Thursdays, Fridays and Saturdays.
-You can enjoy seasonal favourites that include fresh produce from our gardens, plus add-ons like honey, farm fresh eggs, produce boxes and specialty baked items.
-Chef Damien prepares and packs every meal with the assistance of our kitchen assistants Emily and Luke, and several on-site volunteers.
-They follow stringent safety protocols including handwashing, wearing face masks, and regularly sterilizing all surfaces and cooking equipment.
+Our new online store means you can enjoy frozen meals and soups, honey and honey products, farm fresh eggs, and specialty baked items.
+Chef Damien prepares and packs every meal following stringent safety protocols including handwashing, face masks, and regularly sterilizing all surfaces and cooking equipment.
 Payment is received by e-transfer and porch pickup is easy.